Right Management India Privacy Notice for RightAssess

 • device information and browser locale preferences, e.g. your language and time zone;

-• dates, timestamps, and other records of our interactions with you and your usage of our Site and services;
+• dates, timestamps, and other records of our interactions with you and your usage of our Site;

 • other information you may provide to us, such as in surveys or through the "Contact Us" feature on our Site.